 Students may apply for graduate residency transfer credit from work completed via an online/hybrid/correspondence instruction mode.
 The coursework must still meet all other conditions for graduate residency transfer credit.

 For complete policies, see the Registrar's Graduate Residency Transfer Credit pages.

 The Faculty Senate has decided, in light on the ongoing pandemic, that there will be no final exams for undergraduates and graduate students for the entire 2020-21 academic year.
 The professional schools, GSB, Law, and Medicine (MD and MSPA programs), may make different decisions.

 See the Registrar's page on Coursework Deadlines for Academic Year 2020-21 for policies, guidance, and information on assignments and coursework deadlines.

 See this FAQ for answers to questions about classes and events.

 See HealthAlert's Information for Undergraduates site for latest info.

 See VPGE Stacey Bent's email "COVID-19 updates for graduate students and postdocs on continuing research"

 Latest information for graduate students and postdocs from Healthalerts

-Vice Provost Stacey Bent has temporarily delegated responsibility to approve an exception to the policy requiring in-person attendance at theoral dissertation defense to the department or program faculty Director of Graduate Studies (DGS).
+Vice Provost Stacey Bent has temporarily, through Spring Quarter 2020, delegated responsibility to approve an exception to the policy requiring in-person attendance at theoral dissertation defense to the department or program faculty Director of Graduate Studies (DGS).
 If the DGS is unavailable or is participating in the defense, the department chair may grant approval.